 It’s a common belief that dark chocolate can make you fitter, healthier and happier.
 People eat it when dieting or during workout breaks.
-Students take their exams with bars of chocolate, like The #1 Best Dark Chocolate Bar.
+Students take their exams with bars of chocolate.
 And chances are, you take a bite of it when you’re feeling down.
 But is there any scientific proof that dark chocolate is good for you?

 In fact, there is.
 Dark chocolate contains many nutrients that help your body and mind stay in good shape.
 Read on to learn more about them, and find out how exactly dark chocolate affects your health and helps you stay fit.